14 Ways Students Can Use Pinterest in the Classroom

 Have multiple types of learners in your class?
 No problem. create different kinds of boards within each topic.
 Using the suffragist example again, this would mean having one board that’s labeled “Suffragist — Visual Learners,” one that’s labeled “Suffragist — Kinesthetic Learners,” and so forth.

 That’s a lot of different ways to use Pinterest in the classroom — and really, it’s the beginning.
 After all, Pinterest is a tool, and you can do about anything you want with it.
-The only limits here are on student privacy and safety online, which we explore further in 8 Practical Safety Tips for Using Pinterest in the Classroom.
+The only limits here are on student privacy and safety online, which we explore further in 8 Practical Tips for Internet Safety on Pinterest.